Thought-Provoking Movies to Watch

 Genre: Drama

 Plot: Gelsomina and Zampano are two vagabonds who travel together through Italy.
-Gelsomina is an innocent and dreamy girl, Zampano is a gruff and violent man.
+Gelsomina is an innocent and dreamy girl, and Zampano is a gruff and violent man.
 The film tells their story of love and suffering, and their struggle to survive in an indifferent world.

 Reception: The film was a critical success, winning the Golden Lion at the Venice Film Festival.
 It is considered one of the masterpieces of Italian neorealism.

-Reflections: The film reflects on the human condition, and the difficulty of finding happiness in a world that is often cruel and indifferent.
+Reflections: The film reflects on the human condition and the difficulty of finding happiness in a world that is often cruel and indifferent.
 It shows us that love is a powerful force, but that it is not always enough to overcome the challenges of life.

 The Seventh Seal (1957)